TritonDataCenter/node-cueball/README.md

 ### `new mod_cueball.ConnectionPool(options)`

 Creates a new pool of connections.
+There are two ways of using a ConnectionPool.
+You can either provide your own resolver directly, or provide parameters with which to create the default, DNS-based resolver.

 Parameters

 - `options` -- Object, with keys:
   - `constructor` -- Function(backend) -> object, must open a new connection
     to the given backend and return it
-  - `domain` -- String, name to look up to find backends
+  - `domain` -- String, name to look up to find backends.
   - `recovery` -- Object, a recovery spec (see below)
   - `service` -- optional String, name of SRV service (e.g. `_http._tcp`)
   - `defaultPort` -- optional Number, port to use for plain A/AAAA records